 Just a short hop across the Irish Sea, the Emerald Isle entrances visitors from around the world with its lush, unspoilt countryside and historic cities, its mystical Celtic charm and, of course, the famously warm welcome to be found in music-filled pubs across the country.
-Go on a tour of Ireland and explore the many charms of the UK’s closest neighbours.
+Embark on one of our escorted tours of Ireland and discover the delights of the UK’s closest neighbours.

 First port of call for many is Dublin, the lively capital of the Republic of Ireland.
-Founded by the Vikings in the ninth century, this is a city with a long and colourful history, just waiting to be discovered.
-Learn about the nation’s past in the splendid National Museum, visit the impressive St Patrick’s Cathedral, spend time wandering through the bustling, bohemian Temple Bar neighbourhood, or relax in the more peaceful surroundings of Phoenix Park, one of the largest urban public gardens in Europe.
+Founded by the Vikings in the 9th century, this is a city with a long and colourful history.
+Learn about the nation’s past in the splendid National Museum, visit the impressive St Patrick’s Cathedral, spend time wandering through the bustling, bohemian Temple Bar neighbourhood, or relax in the more peaceful surroundings of Phoenix Park.
 And if you want to know more about the ‘little people,’ the National Leprechaun Museum is the place to go!

 Tipping is customary for obtaining good service.
 For service in restaurants etc. 10% is usual.

 A buffet breakfast is commonly provided to get you set up for the day, including a selection of both hot and cold items.
 Where evening meals are included, these might be a set or table d’hote menu.
 As part of a group booking, included meals are generally eaten together at a designated time.
 Tap water is generally safe to drink (unless specified).
 In rural areas, where water is pumped from wells, it may be advisable to drink bottled water.

 GMT – the time zone in Ireland is the same as that of the UK, so if you’re taking an Irish tour there’s no need to adjust your watch.